Contact Us 1-800-596-4880

 Can I use a retry strategy with the Anypoint MQ connector?

-You cannot use reconnection strategies with the Anypoint MQ connector because it does not use a connection-based protocol.
+You can’t use reconnection strategies with the Anypoint MQ connector because it does not use a connection-based protocol.
 Instead, it uses REST behind the scenes.

 On the inbound side, you can easily mimic a retry strategy using a max redelivery attribute set to your maximum number of retries and an exception strategy to move to a dead-letter queue (DLQ) when the limit is reached.